HaaaToka/AssignmentNumpyMatplotlib/README.md

 this repo is my old homework.
-Topic is are there a cheating at USA election
+Topic is that were there a cheating at USA election